aica-technology/component-sdk/schema/README.md

 should also specify this under the `inherits` property.
 These core base classes should be identified and treated distinctly by consumers of the component description.

+#### Virtual components

+With the inheritance pattern, a base component class can implement common properties and behaviors that derived components extend.
+In some cases, the base class itself might not be intended to be instantiated and used a component directly.
+For example, a base motion generator may define common parameters, signals and logic, but might produce no output if the signal calculation is left for derived classes to implement.
+Such base components may be considered "virtual" or "abstract".

+The `virtual` property is a boolean flag which, if true, indicates that a component class is an abstract or virtual base class not intended for instantiation.
+It is an optional property and is assumed to be false if omitted.
+Consumers of the component description can use this property to handle virtual base classes distinctly; for example, virtual components might be hidden in drop-down menus or lists of available and instantiable components.

+The core classes `modulo_components::Component` and `modulo_components::LifecycleComponent` are examples of virtual components, as they provide no meaningful behavior if directly instantiated.

 ## Signals

 The signals of a component should be described according to [signal.schema.json](./schema/signal.schema.json).